Spaceship Earth (Epcot): Design and construction

 The structure was designed with the help of science fiction writer Ray Bradbury, who also helped write the original storyline for the attraction.
 The term "Spaceship Earth" was popularised by Buckminster Fuller, who also popularized the geodesic dome.

 Construction took 26 months.
 Extending upwards from the table are "quadropod" structures, which support smaller beams which form the shell of the steel skeleton.
 Pipes stand the aluminum skin panels away from the skeleton and provide space for utilities.
 A small service car is parked in the interstitial space between the structural and cladding surfaces, and it can carry a prone technician down the sides to access repair locations.
 The shop fabrication of the steel (done in nearby Tampa, Florida) was an early instance of computer-aided drafting and materials processing.

 Spaceship Earth was originally sponsored by the Bell System from 1982 until 1984, when it was broken into smaller companies and its parent company, AT&T, became an independent company.
 AT&T sponsored Spaceship Earth from 1984 until 2004.
 From 2005 until 2017, the German company Siemens was the sponsor of Spaceship Earth.
-As of 2021, the ride currently has no sponsor.
-The private sponsor lounge, located on the second floor above Project Tomorrow, is currently used for special events.
+As of 2025, the ride currently has no sponsor.
+The private sponsor lounge, located on the second floor above Project Tomorrow, was repurposed into an adult only lounge called GEO-82, which opened June 4th, 2025.
+Its name is based on the type of structure and the year EPCOT opened.

-Dedication

 During Epcot Center's opening ceremony William Ellinghaus, then president of AT&T, dedicated Spaceship Earth and stated: "Now as you will soon see, Spaceship Earth’s theme is communications, civilization and communications from Stone Age to Information Age, and I therefore think it is very fitting that we dedicate Spaceship Earth to all of the people who have advanced communications, arts, and sciences, and in so doing have demonstrated that communications is truly the beginning of understanding."